test-optional colleges

 Test-Optional College Admissions – Introduction

-In the wake of the COVID-19 pandemic, more and more test-optional colleges have emerged, adopting admissions policies that don’t require standardized tests.
-This shift has opened the door for more students to apply to college without the added barrier of taking SATs or ACTs.
+In the wake of the COVID-19 pandemic, an increasing number of schools across the U.S. adopted new testing policies and became test-optional colleges.
+This shift opened the door for more students to apply to top colleges without the barrier of standardized testing.

-As more schools become test-optional colleges, you may wonder, what do these test-optional universities look for?
-How do test optional schools evaluate students, and where should students looking for test-optional universities apply?
+As you navigate the ever evolving landscape of test-optional colleges, you may wonder: what do these test-optional universities look for?
+How do test-optional schools evaluate students, and where should students looking for test-optional universities apply?

-In this guide to test-optional colleges, we’ll break down the relationship between test scores and various college application requirements.
-We’ll give you all the information you need about test optional schools and walk you through the top 25 best test optional schools, reviewing their policies around standardized testing.
+In this guide to test-optional colleges, we’ll give you all the details you need about test-optional schools.
+We’ll walk you through the top 25 best test-optional schools and discuss their policies around standardized testing.
 That way, you can know what to expect if you have any test-optional universities on your college list.

 This Test-Optional Colleges Guide will answer questions like: